Valfride/LPR-RSR/README.md

 From left to right: 1 (original image), 0.75, 0.5, 0.25 and 0.1 SSIM scores.
 The original images are what we call HR, and the others (with reduced SSIM scores) are the LR ones.
 <br>

-The full details are in our paper (in press).
+The full details are in our [paper](https://raysonlaroca.github.io/papers/nascimento2022combining.pdf).

 # How to obtain the dataset